rackerlabs/technical-blog/_posts/2019-06-26-Using-the-Microsoft-SQL-Server-hybrid-buffer-pool.md

     - Oracle
     - Database
 metaTitle: "Using the Microsoft SQL Server hybrid buffer pool"
-metaDescription: "Microsoft&reg; introduced a new feature called a hybrid buffer pool in SQL Server 2019 (Preview) CTP 2.1."
+metaDescription: "Microsoft&reg; introduced a new feature called a hybrid buffer pool in SQL Server&reg; 2019 (Preview) CTP 2.1."
 ogTitle: "Using the Microsoft SQL Server hybrid buffer pool"
-ogDescription: "Microsoft&reg; introduced a new feature called a hybrid buffer pool in SQL Server 2019 (Preview) CTP 2.1."
+ogDescription: "Microsoft&reg; introduced a new feature called a hybrid buffer pool in SQL Server&reg; 2019 (Preview) CTP 2.1."
 ---

 Microsoft&reg; introduced a new feature called hybrid buffer pool in SQL